AndrewLJackson/SIBER/README.md

 ## Tutorials
 More information and examples from the previous version of SIBER which is part of the SIAR package is available from [my website](http://www.tcd.ie/Zoology/research/groups/jackson/projects/Rpodcasts.php#siber).
 Much of this instructional content remains true, although the implementation of the code has changed substantially (for the better I hope).

-The package vingettes provide working examples of the two main analysis types.
+The package vignettes provide working examples of the two main analysis types.

 ## Frequently Asked Questions (FAQs)